ssjcode/FSD-CAP/README.md

 # FSD-CAP
-This is the Code of "FSD-CAP: Fractional Subgraph Diffusion with Class-Aware Propagation for Graph Feature Imputation"([https://arxiv.org/abs/2030.12345].
+This is the Code of "FSD-CAP: Fractional Subgraph Diffusion with Class-Aware Propagation for Graph Feature Imputation".

 # For Code